 pressure is real, when it comes to making decisions, as you want to ensure that

-these decisions represent good and will be of great utility both to the people
+these decisions are good and will be of great utility both to the people

 The discerning heart seeks knowledge, but the mouth of a